ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.markdown

 The Client API implements the Unit of Work pattern.
 That has several implications:

-* In the context of a single session, a single document (identified by its key) always resolves to the same instance.
+* In the context of a single session, a single document (identified by its ID) always resolves to the same instance.

 {CODE session_usage_3@ClientApi\Session\WhatIsSession.cs /}